 Thus, we changed gears and started “puttin’ on the Ritz”.
 Hubby still had his tux from serving as “best man” to a friend and my closet was stuffed full of fancy clothes, thanks to all the previous weddings, club dinners, christenings etc. we had attended.

 The 80s were a different time and I buried my hippie self in this new, corporate persona who became a workaholic and got dressed “to the nines” all the time.
 Looking back on it now, I wonder where that energy came from, considering how much I bitch and moan about having to wear anything other than jeans in the present day.
-Well, the answer is perfectly clear, of course.
-That was 30 years ago!
+Well, the answer is clear, of course.
+That was over 30 years ago!
 We were young and brimming with enthusiasm, whereas now, we are just old and tired…..

 Still, we have never, ever spent New Year’s Eve alone and don’t intend to start.
 For us, that’s a sure sign of being “past it”.
 The last few years have been quiet dinners with a couple of friends either at a restaurant or home, followed by champagne toasts at midnight.